• Skip to primary navigation

 Lemon juice - Adds a little tang from the acidity.

-Turmeric - Adds more yellow color.
+Turmeric - Adds more yellow color to the vegan nacho cheese.

 • On roasted potatoes

-• Vegan cheesy broccoli hash brown casserole
+• Vegan hash brown casserole with broccoli

 • Cheese fries (just top fries with a cheese sauce)